rust-lang-ua/rustbook_ukrainian/second-edition/src/ch06-02-match.md

 Rust has an extremely powerful control-flow operator called `match` that allows us to compare a value against a series of patterns and then execute code based on which pattern matches.
-Patterns can be made up of literal values, variable names, wildcards, and many other things; Chapter 18 will be about all the different kinds of patterns and what they do.
+Patterns can be made up of literal values, variable names, wildcards, and many other things; Chapter 18 will cover all the different kinds of patterns and what they do.
 The power of `match` comes from the expressiveness of the patterns and the compiler checks that make sure all possible cases are handled.